LiBinZyu/VAI/README.md

 ![macOS](https://img.shields.io/badge/macOS-black.svg)

 `VAI (Unity Voice AI Assistant)` is a **lightweight, low-dependency, and API-key based** system for implementing voice control in your Unity projects.
-It integrates wake word detection, Automatic Speech Recognition (ASR), and LLM-driven tool calling to translate natural user speech into executable functions.
+It integrates wake word detection, Automatic Speech Recognition (ASR), local 0.1B embedding model intent match and api-based LLM-driven tool calling to translate natural user speech into executable functions.

 This system can be easily integrated into any Unity project.